Salaamun alaykum, dear readers!

 Evidence from History

-When you work as a seller of goods (which is what a merchant is), you have to keep records of transactions and do calculations.
-If the Arabic letters served as the numbers at the time, then the prophet had to work with Arabic letters throughout his career as a merchant for recordkeeping.
+When you work as a seller of goods (which is what a merchant is), you have to keep records of transactions, verify agreements and contracts, and do calculations.
+So if the Arabic letters served as the numbers at the time, then the prophet had to work with Arabic letters throughout his career as a merchant for recordkeeping.

-Thus, it is very unlikely that a merchant at the time would not be familiar with how Arabic letters looked like.
+Thus, it is very unlikely that a merchant at the time would not be familiar at least with how the Arabic alphabet looks like.
+He had to be, at the very least, partially literate.

 Evidence from Hadith

 Before reviewing the Quranic evidence, let us first review what the Hadith says.
-Muhammad was narrated to have written documents in a multiplicity of Hadith narrations after he became a prophet (Bukhari Hadith, no. 114, 65, 4431, 4432, and 5669; Sunan Abu Dawud no. 2999 and 5136, etc).
+Muhammad was narrated to have written or attempted to have written documents in a multiplicity of Hadith narrations after he became a prophet (Bukhari Hadith, no. 114, 65, 4431, 4432, and 5669; Sunan Abu Dawud no. 2999 and 5136, etc).

 Evidence from Quran